lesaf92/lesaf92.github.io/_pages/about.md

 In addition to research, I develop tools and write technical documentation aimed at supporting the robotics community.

-You are welcome to explore my ongoing projects, read my publications, or browse my repositories.
+Here you can find most of my other interests besides work stuff, such as music, games, or random ideas.
+You are welcome to explore my posts and ongoing projects, read my publications, or browse my repositories.
 I am always open to collaboration opportunities, especially in projects that combine robotics and real-world applications.